 What to Do If Your Cat Has Diarrhea

-However, diarrhea over a prolonged period (more than a day), as well as diarrhea accompanied by a significant change in demeanor or other signs, should be treated as an emergency and taken to their vet or vet hospital right away.
+• However, diarrhea over a prolonged period (more than a day), as well as diarrhea accompanied by a significant change in demeanor or other signs, should be treated as an emergency.
+In this situation, take your cat to your veterinarian or veterinary hospital right away.
 Bright red blood or darker tarry stools are also considered an emergency.

-Finally, note the diarrhea's frequency and appearance so that you can mention it to a vet at the next regular visit.
+• Finally, note the diarrhea's frequency and appearance so that you can mention it to a veterinarian at the next regular visit.

 • The cat's medical history